 This is a self-paced course, which allows you to complete the material at your leisure!
-State-approved by the State Licensing Board for Residential and General Contractors to meet continuing education requirements; completion of this course results in immediate access to your certificate, which may be printed or submitted electronically to the state.
+This course meets the continuing education requirements set forth by the State Licensing Board for Residential and General Contractors.
+Completion of this course results in immediate access to your certificate, which may be printed or submitted electronically to the state.

 Check out a complete list of the course details and benefits below.

 This course is equal to one 1-hour credit and covers the following topics:

 - Reading and Understanding Plans

 This course was written by an industry expert and has received tremendous praise by past customers for being highly engaging and informative.
 Our author is a nationally recognized lecturer on construction related topics and has authored several books, training/education programs and white papers.
 His construction experience and knowledge of the industry qualified him to be the 2010 president of the Builders Association of Greater Boston.
 He is also a Neutral for the American Arbitration Association where he hears construction related disputes.
 For more information on Wayne J. Del Pico, please visit his website, www.wjdelpico.com.

 Upon completion of the course, your certificate is immediately available for download.

 Some continuing education providers require you to pass a test at the end of the course - we do not.
 So relax!
 You're about to embark on the easiest course experience possible.

 Our website was built on one foundation: ease of use!
 We didn't integrate a random course player from a 3rd-party.
 Instead, our software is custom built to offer you the best user experience possible.
 To catch a glimpse of our course player, and learn about its benefits, click here.

 We didn't take the cheap route; we paid for a professional reader in a studio to provide you with optional audio narration.
 No computer voice.
 No echo.
 Just a soft, pleasant voice to read to you, if you choose.